merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 [![Random Cross-validation on dataset without samples from Le Chatelier et al. 2013 or Vineis et al. 2016](images/random_cv_supplementary.png)](images/random_cv_supplementary.png){:.center-img .width-50}

 If you want to see the code for that cross-validation, check out `SCRIPTS/metagenome_classifier.ipynb`.
 And we have one extra boxplot (Supplementary Figure 6c) showing the differences in per-module median PPCN in this reduced dataset of 115 samples, which you can find code for in `SCRIPTS/plot_figures.R`.

+### Testing sensitivity of the IBD-enrichment analysis

+ To verify that our IBD-enrichment analysis captures generic signals across all studies despite the dominance of two studies ([Le Chatelier et al. 2013](https://doi.org/10.1038/nature12506) and [Vineis et al. 2016](https://doi.org/10.1128/mBio.01713-16)) in our dataset, we repeated our IBD-enrichment analysis using (1) only samples from those two dominating studies and (2) the 115 samples excluding the two dominating studies.
+You will find the code for this analysis, as well as the code to plot Supplementary Figure 7, in the R script at `SCRIPTS/stats_tests_for_modules.R`.
+The relevant section is titled 'TEST SENSITIVITY OF ANALYSIS TO STUDY'.